fe4960/GRIPT_BCM/README.md

 -tools and data needed to run the preprocessing script:

-1. download the CADD score from the CADD websit
+1. download the CADD score from the CADD websit: https://cadd.gs.washington.edu/download including "All possible SNVs of GRCh37/hg19" and "48M InDels to initiate a local setup"

 2. install tabix